vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

 What is RabbitMQ (RMQ)?

-A message can include any kind of information for example, it could have information about a process/task that should start on another application may be on another server or it could be just a simple text message.
+A message can include any kind of information, for example, it could have information about a process/task that should start on another application may be on another server, or it could be just a simple text message.

-Why we need RMQ for vCloud Director?
+Why do we need RMQ for vCloud Director?

-RabbitMQ and vCloud director utilize the Advanced Message Queuing Protocol (AMQP) to talk to each other.
+RabbitMQ and vCloud Director utilize the Advanced Message Queuing Protocol (AMQP) to talk to each other.

-In my lab I deployed a new CentOS 6 VM and verified its Networking,DNS and NTP is working fine.
+In my lab, I deployed a new CentOS 6 VM and verified that its Networking, DNS, and NTP are working fine.
+Next is to install RabbitMQ.

-1: Download and Install Erlang rpm.
+1: Download and install Erlang RPM.

 2: Download and Import RabbitMQ public key

-3: Download and Install RabbitMQ rpm.
+3: Download and install RabbitMQ rpm.

-4: Configure RabbitMQ by following below steps:
+4: Configure RabbitMQ by following the steps below:

-a: create testca, server and client directories in /etc/rabbitmq
+a: Create testca, server, and client directories in /etc/rabbitmq

-d: Enable and Start RabbitMQ server service.
+d: Enable and start the RabbitMQ server service.

 e: Enable RabbitMQ UI on http://server-name:15672/